CouchCMS/Documentation/src/contents/tags-reference/nested_crumbs.md

 The **nested\_crumbs** tag can be used to easily create breadcrumbs out of [nested-pages](../../concepts/nested-pages-aka-menu-maker.html).

 ::: .notice
-There is another tag named '[breadcrumbs](./breadcrumbs.html)', which is used with the folder hierarchy associated with normal cloned pages.<br/>
+There is another tag named '[breadcrumbs](./breadcrumbs.html)', which is used with the folder hierarchy associated with normal cloned pages.
 'nested\_crumbs' on the other hand works with nested-pages only.
 :::